Continuing Education Activity

-The patient is anesthetized maintaining spontaneous ventilation, and an oxygen-enriched gas is delivered through a side port of the operating laryngoscope or a catheter.
+The patient is anesthetized, maintaining spontaneous ventilation, and an oxygen-enriched gas is delivered through a side port of the operating laryngoscope or a catheter.
 Ventilation cannot be assisted.
 Inhalational anesthetics are best avoided since these will invariably escape into the OR environment.
 This technique offers unobstructed access to the larynx, but there is a moving surgical field since muscle relaxants cannot be used.
-It also offers no protection from pulmonary aspiration or laryngospasm, nor prevents pollution of the OR environment with anesthetic gases and laser plumes.
+It also provides no protection from pulmonary aspiration or laryngospasm, nor prevents pollution of the OR environment with anesthetic gases and laser plumes.

 The complications inherent to medical procedures that use laser are surgical fire, iatrogenic burns to surrounding tissues, and ocular injury.

 Risk of fire: Following electrosurgical devices, surgical lasers are considered the second most common source of operating room fires.
 Surgeries of the pharynx, larynx, and trachea are the most at-risk procedures, respectively.